Thevic16/trainee-python-week-8/README.md

 - You have to specify the environment variables (see .env-example).
 - There are some details to consider when specifying those variables:
-    - The environment variable "DEBUG_STATE" (True / False) defines if the Django app runs in debugger mode or not.
+    - The environment variable "DEBUG_STATE" (True / False) defines if the Flask app runs in debugger mode or not.

 - Run "docker-compose up" to start the app.